MiguelB512/Kickstarter-Analysis/Challenge.md

   - What are some limitations of this dataset?

+    The dataset was quite useful and ideal for the situation.

   - What are some other possible tables and/or graphs that we could create?

+    I believe a treemap based on subcategories would be a good way to look at this data.
+Also a table based on success by subcategory based on country would be good to see whether a certain region of the world liked certain types of plays     more than another.